Touks Made Me Write This

 Touks insisted I write my book.
 So here we are.

-After decades of optimizing herself into something polished and performative, a word-obsessed millennial hits the point where rejection finally feels safer than self-erasure — and detonates the maximalist, diary-soaked voice of her analog girlhood onto the most unlikely stage.
+After decades of optimizing herself into something polished and performative (puke!), a word-obsessed millennial hits the point where rejection finally feels safer than self-erasure and detonates her “pink sparkle” — the diary-soaked voice of her analog girlhood — onto the most unlikely stage.

 What it is.